davatorium/rofi/doc/rofi-manpage.markdown

 ## OPTIONS

-There are currently three methods of setting configuration options:
+There are currently four methods of setting configuration options (evaluated in order below):

  * Compile time: edit config.c.
 This method is strongly discouraged.
  * Xresources: A method of storing key values in the Xserver.
 See [here](https://en.wikipedia.org/wiki/X_resources) for more information.
    This is the recommended way of configuring **rofi**.
+ * Configuration File: This uses the same format as the Xresources file.
+   By default it looks in `XDG_USER_CONFIG_DIR`/rofi/config, but can be overriden on commandline.
  * Command-line options: Arguments passed to **rofi**.

 The Xresources file expects options starting with `rofi.` followed by it's name.
 An Example to set the number of lines: